Spanish Olive Oil Cake

 - If you are using a traditional cake pan, after the initial ten minutes, run a knife gently around all the edges.
 Then use the same technique as above, inverting it onto a plate and then back onto the rack to finish cooling.

-- If you made mini olive oil cakes in a muffin tin, run a knife around the edges after the first 10 minutes, then carefully pry the cakes out and transfer to the cooling rack, right-side up.
+- If you made mini olive oil cakes in a muffin tin, run a knife around the edges after the first 10 minutes, then carefully pry the cakes out and transfer them to the cooling rack, right-side up.

 How to Serve

 There's really no wrong way to serve olive oil cake.
 I just don't recommend putting frosting on it: This isn't that kind of cake!
 Sifting some powdered sugar over the top is usually a good place to start, but you can also simply top a slice with whipped cream, as seen in the photo from Italian restaurant Maialino in New York above.
 Use creme fraiche instead if you're like me and prefer your desserts not too sweet.

 I also love the presentation below from La Marcha Spanish restaurant in Berkeley, where they have grated some additional citrus zest over the top and paired it with a saffron ice cream.
 I have to admit, I haven't even attempted to make saffron ice cream, but plain vanilla or pistachio both compliment the cake really well, too!

 When they are in season, fresh raspberries look beautiful on the plate and go really well with the lemon flavor.
 You can also chiffonade some fresh basil or mint leaves to add a fresh, herbaceous note for the more sophisticated palate.
 I've even candied whole sage leaves for garnish!